Alex King

 Posted on: October 23rd, 2023 by Yvonne Uzoka

-I am a conscientious and efficient Director and joint Head of the Family team at Lawrence Stephens.
+I am a conscientious and efficient Partner and joint Head of the Family team at Lawrence Stephens.
 I work closely with clients on complex family issues, with a particular interest in Children Act matters, to include cross-border relocation, change of residence applications and internal relocations.
 I also specialise in completing my own advocacy to ensure a smooth and cohesive process, which results in my clients feeling supported throughout the process.

 My experience includes divorce and matrimonial finance work and I have worked with clients through complex matters, including the division of businesses and high-value properties.
 I pride myself on providing first-class support to clients during challenging times – focusing on their needs as a priority.